 Women are eight times more likely to have cystitis than men, as their urethra (the tube from the bladder that passes out urine) is shorter and opens nearer the anus.
 About half of all women have at least one bout of cystitis.
 For many, only one or two bouts occur in their lifetime.
 However, some women have recurring cystitis throughout their lives (see biofilms).

-- Older men (in their 50s and older) get cystitis much more frequently than younger men.
+- Older men (aged 50 and older) contract cystitis much more frequently than younger men.
 This is because the prostate gland often starts to enlarge in middle age.
 An enlarged prostate stops the bladder emptying efficiently, and bacteria can breed in the stagnant urine in the bladder.
-Men, just like women, MUST get a diagnosis promptly.
+Men, just like women, must seek prompt diagnosis.

 Babies, toddlers and young children can get cystitis.
 Symptoms of cystitis in children may include:

 - Irritability, crying